UK Council for Psychotherapy

 The way we were treated as small children is the way we treat ourselves the rest of our lives: with cruelty or with tenderness and protection.
 We often impose our most agonising suffering upon ourselves and, later, on our children.
 Alice Miller

 Non-Responsiveness, Empathic Breaks & Frustrations In Our Early Life Early connections and emotional regulation in our life are essential for our development, giving us a capacity for regulating our emotions throughout our life.
 Sometimes we just didn't receive the nurturing, reassuring care, comfort, soothing we needed as a baby, infant and we may feel unformed both physically, emotionally.
 Our parents don't always have the ability to nurture us (see also Relationship Style, Attachment Patterns).
 For various reasons our primary caregiver may have been unable to respond or be empathic to our needs in our early years.
 It is therefore understandable that if we haven't experienced this model in our early life, we too can struggle with empathy in relationships.
 As a baby if our frustrations were not moderated, contained by a relaxed, open, instinctive caregiver (who can tolerate their own frustration), this impedes our own development and capacity to manage our own frustrations in life including our anger.
 We can continue to internalise, or act out, our frustrations now.
 We may find it difficult to think, manage catastrophic and unbearable experiences.
-We may therefore struggle with self-regulation, self-reflection, bearing the unknown without catastrophising, awfulising, going to a place of impending doom.
+In the absence of safe attachment figures, we may struggle with self-regulation, self-reflection, bearing the unknown without catastrophising, awfulising, going to a place of impending doom, intellectualise things, be stuck in our head, away from our body.
 Others may have learnt to adapt in order to receive approval, love in our early years, that we couldn't be fully ourselves - accepted for all of who we are, maybe forsaking our intuition, gut feelings, real, authentic self even now.
 And this adaptation can lead now to physical symptoms, relationship issues, a sense of alienation, disconnection from self, unhelpful habits or addictions.

 Your environment wasn't supportive, wasn't loving, did not respond to you ...
 The fundamental thing that happened, and the greatest calamity, is not that there was no love or support.
 The greater calamity, which is caused by the first calamity is that you lost the connection to your essence.
 That is much more important than whether your mother or father loved you or not.
 A.H.Almaas